March

 Alex Luciano is an illustrator, printmaker, and Riso enthusiast based in Richmond, VA.
 She uses Risograph printing to create books and prints featuring her sculptures, drawings, and more.

-Assisted by Campbell Morin, BFA Candidate in Graphic Design, Boston University
+Assisted by Shi Shi Jacobs, 2025 BFA Candidate in Graphic Design, Boston University

 Location: